 Approximately 25 local colleges visit Channelview each year, but the experience can be a little overwhelming for students, who may not feel they have enough time to make an informed choice.

-Graves took a multi-faceted approach to promoting secondary education.
+Graves took a multi-faceted approach to promoting post-secondary education.
 First, she found some fun ways to instill pride in her students who enrolled in college.
 She gave out lollypops leading up to CollegeWeekLive's big fall open house where students evaluate schools online.
 All across school, students were eating pops that read "I am no sucker.
 I logged into CollegeWeekLive."

 To pique students' interest in various college environments, she designated a team of respected students, teachers, and counselors to be college trailblazers.
 They wore college t-shirts and encouraged their students to write about their college exploration experiences.
 They reached out to parents of students in those classes to enlist them in supporting the college-readiness goals.